- News and Events

 - On behalf of Cora’s parents, Bruce Jamieson or, should he decline or not be available, then a second person chosen by the CAA board

-- Applications should be received by the Canadian Avalanche Foundation at: email@example.com by 31 May
+- Applications should be received by the ACF at: firstname.lastname@example.org by 31 May